 Better together: Our list of the best co-op games on PC

 Unlike in Phasmophobia, you’re not powerless.
 Instead, you have an array of monster-slaying guns and melee weapons to equip, so no more flailing around in the dark with a crucifix.
 Communicating efficiently with your team is key to survival as you’re plunged down into the horrifying depths to do your captor’s dirty work, but by completing missions and delivering loot, you get to do it all over again – lucky you.

 This is definitely a lot more action-oriented than Phasmophobia, but it’s one of the best co-op horror, first-person shooters since Left 4 Dead 2, so it’s worth checking out.

 Secret Neighbor: Hello Neighbor

-For those that have played the indie horror, Hello Neighbor, with its kitschy aesthetic and terrifying, mustachioed villain – you can now team up with friends online to infiltrate Mr Petersons’ house as a group of kids.
+For those that have played the kitschy indie horror, Hello Neighbor, with its frankly terrifying mustachioed villain – you can now team up with friends online to infiltrate Mr Petersons’ house as a group of kids.

 Although this game is ghoul-free, it isn’t without its scares and what makes it most like Phasmophobia is the teamwork and investigative skills you undertake.
 You need to solve puzzles and progress to different areas by finding keys, working towards the locked basement where your friend is being held captive.
 Each kid has special skills and abilities such as Leadership, who has a blinding ability, and Brave, who is able to escape the neighbor’s grip.